LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

 - :meth:`~crappy.actuator.Actuator.__init__` is where you should initialize the Python objects that your class uses.
-It is also where the class accepts its arguments, that are given in the dictionary passed to the :ref:`Machine` Block.
+It is also where the class accepts its arguments, that are given in the dictionary passed to the :ref:`Machine <crappy_docs/blocks:machine>` Block.
 Avoid interacting with hardware already in this method.
 Also, don't forget to initialize the parent class with :py:`super().__init__()` !
 - In :meth:`~crappy.actuator.Actuator.open` you should perform any action